Lonely Wives: Reception

-Mordaunt Hall, the film critic for The New York Times, gave the film a positive review, calling the direction "skillful" and singling out the performance of several of the actors, including Esther Ralston, Maude Eburne, Patsy Ruth Miller, and Spencer Charters.
-He was especially impressed with Horton, stating that he "delivers a wonderfully clever dual impersonation ...", and is "wonderfully amusing".
+Mordaunt Hall, the film critic for The New York Times, gave the film a positive review, calling the direction "skillful" and singling out the performances of several actors, including Esther Ralston, Maude Eburne, Patsy Ruth Miller and Spencer Charters.
+He was especially impressed with Horton, writing that he "delivers a wonderfully clever dual impersonation ...", and is "wonderfully amusing".
 The Film Daily also gave the film a nod of approval, calling it "... one of the cleverest and most entertaining comedies of the season".
-They particularly highlighted the direction of Mack, Horton's performance in his dual role, as well as complimenting the rest of the cast.
+They particularly highlighted the Mack's direction, Horton's performance in his dual role, while complimenting the rest of the cast.
 The trade paper also gave the highest marks to the cinematography of Edward Snyder.

 Photoplay listed it as one of the best films of the month in February 1931, singling out the acting talents of Horton, Ralston, La Plante, and Miller.
 Picture Play Magazine was a bit more reserved in their review of the film.
-While they called it "... the most consistently broad comedy of any film since "The Cock-eyed World"," they also stated that it was "supposedly hilarious".
+While they called it "... the most consistently broad comedy of any film since "The Cock-eyed World"," they also called it "supposedly hilarious".
 Other positive reviews came from: Billboard, "... destined to be one of the laugh highlights of the screen year"; Motion Picture Herald, "Highly sophisticated comedy, goes over with a great laugh"; Los Angeles Express, "Fast, furious, frothy farce.
 Lonely Wives is a laugh riot"; and Motion Picture Daily, "Laughs keep rolling out in a steady deluge of ultra-sophisticated wise cracks."